 Many young people from low income families were terrified at the thought of coming out of nursing school with £60,000 of debt and avoided the profession.
 That didn’t matter so much before Covid-19 because the Government had been able to poach trained nurses from the Philippines, Indonesia and the European Union.

 This was jolly clever.
 The money saved on training nurses in the UK, plus cash from hugely increased university fees, could now be given back to the people in tax cuts.

 If you cut taxes by, say, two percent, a person earning an average £25,000 a year will get an extra £500 in their pocket.
 That’s £10 a week.
 However, now that the Government has less money because of tax cuts, the after school violin lessons or football practice that used to be free will now have to be paid for – and will probably cost more than £10 a week.
-There will be a need for cuts in school budgets, provision for free school meals, outings for people in care homes.
+There will, in turn, be a need for cuts in school budgets, provision for free school meals, outings for people in care homes.

 On the other hand, the person earning £100,000 a year – heads of hospital trusts, university chancellors, newspaper editors, police chiefs, most Members of Parliament – will have an extra £2,000 a year from their tax cut.
 That’s enough to have a winter holiday or buy an electric bike and save the environment.

 The Dominic Cummings Brexit-winning slogan Take Back Control was assumed by working people to mean that they were taking back control from the unanswered telephones and distant institutions that ignored their run down schools, lack of jobs, hospital waiting lists, broken roads, food banks, and all those things that weave together to create what we think of as society.